COVID-19 Policies and Frequently Asked Questions

 Why is the cost of the event higher than the typical registration?

-Due to the COVID policies we must abide by, we have many additional costs to host this year's event (PPE, tape & supplies for social distancing marking, etc) in addition to our typical costs (facility rental, judge & piper fees, awards, insurance, etc).
+Due to the COVID policies we have additional costs to host this year's event in addition to increases to our typical costs (facility rental, judges travel, awards, insurance, etc).
 We are also anticipating much lower numbers to cover all of these costs.
 Our goal of the event is to break even so we can continue to host our events in the future and have tried to be cognizant of keeping costs reasonable, while still keeping our competition financially afloat.
 Registration fee also includes the $5/dancer ScotDance USA Midwest USIR donation.
 We have no organization, festival or games backing to help us.
 If you are able to provide additional support through a sponsorship, your donation would be greatly appreciated!

 For the official ScotDance USA COVID-19 recommendations please download the document here.